otrv4/otrv4/otrv4.md

     This type can be used to disguise the length of a plaintext message.

 Type 1: Disconnected
-    If the user requests to close its private connection, you may send a message (possibly with an empty human-readable part) containing a record with this TLV type just before you discard the session keys.
-You should then transition to 'MSGSTATE_PLAINTEXT' (see below).
+    In OTRv3, if the user requests to close its private connection, you may send a message (possibly with an empty human-readable part) containing a record with this TLV type just before you discard the session keys.
+You should then transition to 'MSGSTATE_PLAINTEXT'.
-    If you receive a TLV record of this type, you should transition to 'FINISHED' (see below), and inform the user that its correspondent has closed its end of the private connection.
+    If you receive a TLV record of this type, you should transition to 'FINISHED' in OTRv4 and to 'MSGSTATE_FINISHED' if else.
+Inform the user that its correspondent has closed its end of the private connection.
 This user close it as well.

 Type 2: SMP Message 1
     The value represents the initial message of the Socialist Millionaires'